Table of Contents

 When working with API clients there’s typically a need to create environment variables that help with API testing and mocking.
 Also, environment variables can be used for configurations like handling cookies or headers.
 The details become even more important when handling security.
 It’s nice to be able to separate environment variables between APIs because some APIs have a lot of variables attached to them in the client.

 General.
 All the services support environments.
 Also, Insomnia and Paw let the user segregate environment variables per project (workspace).
-In Postman, it seems that environments are not linked to collections and variables can get mixed up in unrelated projects.
+In Postman, the variable grouping is called environments that can be shared between workspaces.

 Paw allows for multiple environments to be organized in groups and Insomnia lets the user create sub-environments for organization purposes.

 Cloud sync.
-Environments are not synced to Postman Cloud.
 Paw syncs environments with an option for end-to-end encryption in the cloud.
-Insomnia allows environments to be synced.
+Insomnia and Postman provide syncing capabilities.

 Editing environments.
 Both Postman and Paw have an intuitive table view for editing variables.
 You can edit Insomnia variables in a JSON input component.